Pietro Fiordelli

-Pietro Fiordelli (9 January 1916 - 23 December 2004) was an Italian Roman Catholic bishop, first residential bishop of Prato.
+Bishop Pietro Fiordelli (9 January 1916 - 23 December 2004) was an Italian Roman Catholic bishop, first residential bishop of Prato.

 Biography

-Fiordelli was born in Città di Castello on 1916, he had a brother named Furio and three sisters, Gina, Maria and Dina.
-Ordained priest on November 6, 1938 and graduated at Pontifical Lateran University.
+Monsignor Pietro Fiordelli was born in Città di Castello on 1916, he had a brother named Furio and three sisters, Gina, Maria and Dina.
+Ordained priest on November 6, 1938, and graduated at Pontifical Lateran University.
 After 16 years of ministry in Città di Castello, on 7 July 1954 he was appointed bishop of Prato by pope Pius XII; on following 3 October he was consecrated by bishop Filippo Maria Cipriani, being the youngest Italian bishop of the time.

-Fiordelli held the office of bishop for 37 years, welcoming pope John Paul II on March 19, 1986 on a visit to Prato.
+Monsignor Fiordelli held the office of bishop for 37 years, welcoming Saint pope John Paul II on March 19, 1986, on a visit to Prato.
 On December 7, 1991, he left the office for having reached the age limit.
-He died, after a long illness, on the morning of December 23, 2004.
+Bishop Pietro Fiordelli died, after a long illness, on the morning of December 23, 2004.

-Controversial
+Attack on the bishop

-Monsignor Fiordelli was known in 1958 for having defined the Bellandi family (Mauro Bellandi and Loriana Nunziati) public sinners, a couple of citizens of Prato who had married in a civil ceremony.
-Fiordelli was tried for defamation: he was sentenced in the first instance to pay a fine of 40.000 liras, and acquitted on appeal for the "unquestionable act".
+Bishop Fiordelli was known in 1958 for having defined the Bellandi family (Mauro Bellandi and Loriana Nunziati) public sinners, a couple of citizens of Prato who had "married in a civil ceremony".
+Monsignor Fiordelli was tried for defamation: he was sentenced in the first instance to pay a fine of 40.000 liras, and acquitted on appeal for the unquestionable act.